jpsca/jinjax/docs/content/guide/slots.md

 Besides attributes, components can also accept content to render inside them.
 </Header>

+Everything between the open and close tags of the components will be rendered and passed to the component as an implicit `content` variable

 This is a very common pattern, and it is called a **_slot_**.
 A slot is a placeholder for content that can be provided by the user of the component.
 For example, we may have a `<FancyButton>` component that supports usage like this:

 ```html+jinja